-If, despite departmental interventions being implemented, there are still concerns over progress, staff may refer a pupil to the SENDCO who will gather information from staff regarding the pupil and their difficulties.
-Parents will then be contacted and a questionnaire may be sent to them to complete in order to contribute to the information gathering process.
+If, despite departmental interventions being implemented, there are still concerns over progress, staff may refer a pupil to the SENDCo who will gather information from staff regarding the student and their difficulties.
+Parents will then be consulted and a questionnaire may be sent to them to complete in order to contribute to the information gathering process.
 As part of the student-centred approach, the pupil will also be asked for information on how they view their learning and any concerns they may feel.

-Referral to outside agencies such as Educational Psychology Service, Child Development Centre, CAMH, CHUMs and Early Help may be made if it is felt that this support would benefit the pupil.
+Referral to outside agencies such as Educational Psychology, Child Development Centre, CAMHS, CHUMS and Early Help may be made if it is felt that this support would benefit the pupil.